2018 Artist-in-Residence program at Fire Island National Seashore

 Call for Musicians

 Island Symphony Orchestra presents call for musicians.
 Island Symphony Orchestra is an all-volunteer, island-wide group comprised of professional and amateur musicians.
-Please join us for our upcoming concert season beginning September 2017.
+Please join for the concert season.
 Strings especially needed.
 Please visit www.islandsymphony.org or call Allan Sperber at 516-822-3728.

 Central Islip Library Galleria